cxfcxf/haproxyctl/README.md

 #Haproxyctl in golang
 #####This is a partial rewrite of https://github.com/flores/haproxyctl in go
-Thanks for cflores' great work on the original haproxyctl i added more functions to the haproxyctl
+Thanks for cflores' great work on the original haproxyctl Thanks for cflores' advise of building on haproxyctl

+i added more functions to the haproxyctl

 ####Library is under github.com/cxfcxf/haproxyctl/lib